GeorgeDUT/GameForSAS/README.md

 # GameForSAS
-This is the public version of A Component-level Game-based Framework forSecure Self-Adaptive Systems: an Application onSWaT System
+This is the public version of A Component-level Game-based Framework forSecure Self-Adaptive Systems: an Application on SWaT System